SIPI Lua Interface¶

 Prints variables and/or strings over the HTTP connection to the client that originated the request.
 Returns

-on success or false, errormsg
+true, nil on success or false, errormsg on failure.

 success, table = server.requireAuth()